 Shankar said — Have you never seen any strange animal?

 Something peculiar happened with the question.

 By then the evening darkness had descended.
 In that dusk it appeared to Shankar — and he might have been mistaken — but it seemed to Shankar that he saw Alvarez, the fierce and fearless Alvarez, the crackshot Alvarez, was startled by his question — and — and this was the most surprising thing — he seemed to shiver the next moment.

 Immediately, and perhaps unknowingly to himself, Alvarez looked around the uninhabited forest, and then looked to the mysterious mountain range, saying nothing.
 It was as if the mountains and forests have reminded him about a horrendous event of his past, a memory none too pleasant.

 Alvarez was afraid.

-Surprise!
+Shocking!
 Alvarez was afraid!
 Shankar couldn’t even imagine it.
 And yet that fear set into Shankar’s mind too.
 It was as if a deep puzzle was hidden in this strange, mysterious woods, behind the walls of this vast range — come forward any brave, fearless soul — but the price of solving that riddle is death.
 The Richtersveldt range is not like India’s godly peaks of the Himalayas — its soul is cruel, barbaric, cannibalistic, like the Masai, Zulu and Matebele of this land.
 It won’t spare anyone.